admindojo/CTFd/CTFd/plugins/admindojo-about/pages/getting-started.md

     - You're now inside the VM and can start the training
 6. Run `admindojo` for instructions

+### Tracking progress at admindojo.org
+To track your progress online, you'll get a `token` after completing a training.
+Go to [challenges](https://admindojo.org/challenges), open a training and submit the `token`.

+You do need to [register](https://admindojo.org/register) at admindojo.org to track your progress.
+(In case you're familliar with CTFs, you'll be familliar with the process.)

 ## Usage
 ### General
-adminDōjō heavily utilizes [Vagrant](https://www.vagrantup.com) thus starting and rebooting the VM differs from normal operation.
+adminDōjō heavily utilizes [Vagrant](https://www.vagrantup.com) thus starting and rebooting the VM differs from normal operation:

 - Use `vagrant ssh` to login/jump into the VM
 - You exit the VM with _cms+D_ or `exit`